Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E0A

 Memory Aid

-Real-World Application
+Real-World Example

 You operate a 50-watt 80-meter station.
 You must perform an RF exposure evaluation.
 You calculate the exposure levels and find they're well below MPE limits, so no mitigation is needed.
 But you still had to do the evaluation - it's always required.
 The evaluation shows you're compliant, but you can't skip the evaluation step.

-FCC Part 97.13Key Concepts
+Reference: FCC Part 97.13

-RF exposure evaluation, 80 meters, Always required, MPE evaluation
+RF exposure evaluation 80 meters Always required MPE evaluation

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E0A topic.